Mistakes to Avoid Reduce Returns

 Hiding the Size Chart

 Burying size info where customers can't find it.
+If they have to hunt for it, they'll either guess or leave.

 4